hargoniX/bachelor/thesis/thesis.typ

 In this thesis, we show that formally verifying the interaction of a driver with the @NIC is possible by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.

 // How did you go about doing the research that follows from your big idea?
-To show that the concept is viable in practice we implement a driver for the widely used Intel 82559ES @NIC.
+To show that the concept is viable in practice we implement a driver for the widely used Intel 82599 @NIC.
 This is done on the L4.Fiasco @l4doc microkernel so misbehavior of the driver can barely affect the system as a whole in the first place.

 On top of that, we use the Rust programming language which guarantees additional safety properties out of the box.
 The driver and model themselves use a custom Rust DSL in the spirit of `svd2rust` to make correct peripheral access easier.
-Finally, we show, using the Kani @BMC, that the driver correctly cooperates with a model of the 82559ES, where correctly means that:
+Finally, we show, using the Kani @BMC, that the driver correctly cooperates with a model of the 82599 where correctly means that:
 - The driver doesn't panic
 - The driver doesn't put the model into an undefined state
 - The driver receives all packets that are received by the model
 - The driver correctly instructs the model to send packets

+This thesis can be split roughly into three parts.
+First we give brief introductions to L4 in @l4, Rust in @rust, verification of Rust in @formal-rust, and the Intel 82599 in @intel-nic.
+The second piece in @verifying-verix is the actual contribution of our work, describing how we implemented and verified verix.
+At last we analyze both the performance and verification results that we obtained and give some ideas on further work in @conclusion.

 #pagebreak()

-= L4.Fiasco and L4Re
+= L4.Fiasco and L4Re <l4>
-As a microkernel L4.Fiasco offers barely any functionality on a kernel level.
+As a microkernel, L4.Fiasco offers barely any functionality on a kernel level.
-Instead the kernel hands out hardware resources to user space tasks which in turn can distribute them further to other tasks.
-The idea is that we can limit the number of things that a task can interact with to the bare minimum to reduce the attack surface.
-The default set of user space programs that ships with L4.Fiasco is the L4 runtime environment or L4Re for short.
+Instead, the kernel hands out hardware resources to user space tasks which can use them or distribute them further to other tasks.
+This allows us to limit the number of things that a task can interact with to the bare minimum which reduces the attack surface drastically.
+The default set of user space programs and libraries that ships with L4.Fiasco is the L4 runtime environment or L4Re for short.
-In the following, we illustrate the three main interaction mechanisms used by our driver.
+In the following, we illustrate the three main L4Re interaction mechanisms used by our driver.
 == Capabilities
 The most basic mechanism are so-called capabilities.
 A capability is in a sense comparable to a file descriptor.
-It describes an object that is somewhere in the kernel and allows us to communicate with that object in a way.
+It describes an object that is somewhere in the kernel and allows us to communicate with that object in some way.
 The difference to a file descriptor is that any object that we get from the kernel is described by a capability: threads, access to hardware, @IPC gates to other tasks, etc.
 #figure(